-- a) Name and ID data (passport number in the case of individuals or registration data in the case of companies) of the shareholders which will incorporate the corporation. - Non-domiciled companies must appoint a representative authorized to incorporate the corporation in Peru.
+a) Name and ID data (passport number in the case of individuals or registration data in the case of companies) of the shareholders which will incorporate the corporation.

+Non-domiciled companies must appoint a representative authorized to incorporate the corporation in Peru.
 This representative must be duly appointed to act in such capacity, for which purpose a power of attorney must be granted abroad.
 The power of attorney must be legalized by the Peruvian Consulate and certificates of existence and good standing must also be provided.
 These certificates must then be protocolized and registered in the Public Registry Office of Peru.
-It should be pointed out that since October 2010, Peru is a full member of the convention which eliminated the requirement of having foreign documents legalized ("Apostille system"), adopted on October 5, 1961 in The Hague, Kingdom of the Netherlands. - b) Exact name of the corporation to be incorporated in order to legally reserve its name at the Public Registry Office. - c) Amount of the capital stock of the corporation.
+It should be pointed out that since October 2010, Peru is a full member of the convention which eliminated the requirement of having foreign public documents legalized ("Apostille system"), adopted on October 5, 1961 in The Hague, Kingdom of the Netherlands.

+- b) Exact name of the corporation to be incorporated in order to legally reserve its name at the Public Registry Office. - c) Amount of the capital stock of the corporation.
 There is no minimum amount, except for special cases in some specific sectors.
-The capital must be expressed in soles and in whole numbers (decimals cannot be used), except for some special cases in some specific sectors. - d) Designation of the members of the board, the general manager and other managers if applicable, indicating the powers and duties they will have.
+The capital must be expressed in soles and in whole numbers (decimals cannot be used), except for some special cases in some specific sectors. - d) Designation of the members of the board, the general manager and other managers - if applicable, indicating the powers and duties they will have.
 The general manager or the other managers of the corporation exercise all the powers and duties required to represent the corporation, barring the limitations expressly set forth on the electronic card of the corporation.
-It is necessary to provide the full e) Purpose of the corporation which, except for some special cases in some specific sectors, can be broad and general, thereby allowing the corporation to carry out different activities.

-ID data of these persons (ID document, nationality, and address).
+It is necessary to provide the full ID data of these persons (ID document, nationality, and address).
 If a foreign national is designated to serve on the board or to fill the position of General Manager or manager, then the necessary migratory status must be obtained.
 If members of the board are designated to serve on the board, then the duly legalized letter of acceptance must be attached.